Code-Institute-Submissions/MP2-Merits-kitchen-/README.md

 - I received inspiration for this project from Code Institute project Rosie
 - Code Institute student support
 - Slack community
-- I received a help in the middle of project from Romans
+- I received a help in the middle of project from Romans Kackans
 - For testing user experience I received help from Ieva Malta
 - Big thanks for support to my mentor Spencer Barriball